MicrosoftDocs/azure-devops-docs/docs/boards/work-items/about-work-items.md

 ### Track active, open, resolved, or closed work items

-Workflow states define how a work item progresses from its creation to closure.
-Workflow states also determine whether a work item appears on a backlog or board as described in [How workflow category states are used in Azure Boards backlogs and boards](workflow-and-state-categories.md).
+Workflow states define how a work item progresses from creation to closure.
+They also determine whether a work item appears on a backlog or board, as described in [How workflow category states are used in Azure Boards backlogs and boards](workflow-and-state-categories.md).

-The four main states that are defined for the User Story (Agile process) describe a user story's progression.
-The workflow states are *New*, *Active*, *Resolved*, *Closed*, and *Removed*.
-The following images illustrate the natural progressions and regressions for User Stories (Agile), Issues (Basic), Product Backlog Items (Scrum), or Requirements (CMMI).
-Similar progressions and regressions are defined for other work item types for each process.
+The User Story (Agile process) has four main states that describe its progression: *New*, *Active*, *Resolved*, *Closed*, and *Removed*.
+The following images illustrate the natural progressions and regressions for User Stories (Agile), Issues (Basic), Product Backlog Items (Scrum), and Requirements (CMMI).
+Similar progressions and regressions are defined for other work item types in each process.

 [!INCLUDE [temp](../includes/four-process-workflow.md)]

 > [!NOTE]
-> - A work item can exist in one and only one state.
+> - A work item can exist in only one state at a time.
 > - When all work is complete, set the work item **State** to Closed.
-> - The board and Sprint Taskboard support viewing and updating the workflow state of requirements or tasks, respectively, using drag and drop.
+> - The board and Sprint Taskboard support viewing and updating the workflow state of requirements or tasks using drag and drop.
 For more information, see [Start using your board](../boards/kanban-quickstart.md) and [Update and monitor your Taskboard](../sprints/task-board.md).
 > - Depending on the :::image type="icon" source="../media/icons/view-options-icon.png" border="false"::: **View Options** you select, work items in a *Closed* or *Completed* state won't appear on the backlog.
-> - The *Removed* state supports removing a work item from appearing on the backlog.
+> - The *Removed* state removes a work item from appearing on the backlog.
 For more information, see [Move, change, or delete work items](../backlogs/remove-delete-work-items.md#remove).
 > - You can query work items by **State** and other fields to list work in progress, resolved, or completed.
 For more information, see [Query by assignment or workflow changes](../queries/query-by-workflow-changes.md).

 <a id="assign"></a>